ParadigmHyperloop/ODS/README.md

   -s SERIAL, --serial SERIAL
                         Serial device that spits out raw data --spacex-host SPACEX_HOST
-                        The hostname/ip of the SpaceX data reciever --spacex-port SPACEX_PORT
+                        IP of the SpaceX data reciever (192.168.0.1) --spacex-port SPACEX_PORT
-                        The SpaceX data reciever port --team-id TEAM_ID     The team id assigned by spacex --influx-host INFLUX_HOST
+                        The SpaceX data reciever port --team-id TEAM_ID     The team id assigned by spacex --http-host HTTP_HOST
+                        The hostname/ip to bind the HTTP Server to --http-port HTTP_PORT
+                        The port to bind the HTTP Server to --influx-host INFLUX_HOST
                         Influxdb hostname
   --influx-port INFLUX_PORT